This post may include affiliate links.

 Lather, rinse, and repeat until you have dug all the trenches you need…or until your arms fall off.
 Fill the last trench with the soil you dug up from the first one.

 You knew I was going to save my favorite for last, right?
-The good folks at Mantis gave me an electric Mantis Tiller to try, and and it is amazing for soil prep.
+I recently tried an electric tiller/cultivator, and and it is amazing for soil prep.

-When you think of tillers, you probably think of heavy, hard-to-manage beasts.
-That’s what the last tiller I borrowed was like.
+When you think of rototillers, you probably think of heavy, hard-to-manage beasts.
+That’s what the last one I borrowed was like.
 It weighed more than me, and Hubby had to use it because I couldn’t control it.

-The Mantis is light but powerful.
+My new electric tiller is light and powerful.
 It only weighs 21 pounds!
 It assembles easily—attach the handles to the motor, slide on and secure the blades, and you’re ready to go.
-Because I chose the electric tiller, there’s no gasoline to pour in it or pull-cord to start it up.
-Compare the different types of Mantis Tillers here.

 Here’s my strawberry patch, which has been sitting fallow for the winter.
 The covering of leaves kept the weeds down, but the soil underneath was compacted from all the rain we’ve had lately.

-I put the Mantis together and got to work.
-It’s easy to maneuver, so I didn’t accidentally till over my herbs, or the shallots that are planted along the walkway.
+I put the tiller together and got to work.
+It’s easy to maneuver, so I didn’t accidentally till over my herbs or the shallots that are planted along the walkway.
 I zipped right around the existing plants and didn’t have any trouble controlling what was tilled and what wasn’t.
 And look how rich the soil is, since it had the leaves sitting on it all winter!

-It would have taken me at least an hour or two to turn all of this soil, but with the Mantis I had the entire patch tilled in 8 minutes–no joke.
-It took me longer to assemble the Mantis than it did to till this whole area!
+It would have taken me at least an hour or two to turn all of this soil, but with the electric tiller I had the entire patch turned over in 8 minutes–no joke.
+It took me longer to assemble than it did to till this whole area!
 (Assembly took 15 minutes because I couldn’t find the correct size wrench in the garage.)

-Verdict: Tilling is fast and easy with the Mantis Tiller
+Verdict: Tilling is fast and easy with an electric tiller.